racodond/sonar-css-plugin/README.md

 * Name of overqualified element should be removed
 * Obsolete functions should not be used
 * Obsolete properties should not be used
+* Obsolete pseudo-elements and pseudo-classes should not be used
 * Over-specified selectors should be simplified
 * Properties that do not work with the "display" property should be removed
 * Properties, functions and variables should be lower case